kogenbrown/kogenbrown/README.md

-- 👋 Hi, I’m @kogenbrown
+- 👋 Hi, I’m Kogen Brown, a junior at West Linn High School
 - 👀 I’m interested in machine learning and artificial intelligence
-- 🌱 I’m currently learning high school computer science
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me
         -E-mail: kogenbrown@gmail.com